2026

 46.

-and the Cytoskeleton of Bone Marrow-derived Human Mesenchymal Stem Cells
+the Cytoskeleton of Bone Marrow-derived Human Mesenchymal Stem Cells Cultured

-Cultured Under Simulated Microgravity Conditionsh, Stem Cells and Development,
+Under Simulated Microgravity Conditions”, Stem Cells and Development, Vol. 28,

 47.